citizenfx/fivem/ext/native-decls/GetFuelConsumptionState.md

 ```

 ## Return value
-True if fuel consumption is turned on.
-False otherwise.
+Returns `true` if fuel consumption is turned on, `false` otherwise.